Objective Of The Writing Section Of TOEFL

 What is TOEFL TWE of the Paper Based TOEFL?

-The TOEFL was administered in two different formats earlier; one was the Paper-based Test (PBT) and the other was the Computer-based Test (CBT).
+The test was administered in two different formats earlier; one was the Paper-based Test (PBT) and the other was the Computer-based Test (CBT).
 In the year 2005, the CBT was replaced by the Internet-based Test (iBT) which enabled testing for more number of candidates simultaneously.
-Presently, the TOEFL PBT and the TOEFL iBT are in existence.
+Presently, both the test formats are in existence.
 All over the world, the iBT is taken by a larger number of candidates rather than the PBT.
-The TOEFL PBT is administered in those test locations and countries where the internet facilities are meagre.
+The PBT is administered in those test locations and countries where the internet facilities are meager.

 What is TOEFL and What does it Contain?

-TOEFL is a standardized English language testing exam.
+This is a standardized English language testing exam.
 It is published, owned, managed and administered by the Educational Testing Service (ETS).
-The scores of the TOEFL test are accepted by more than 8500 institutes throughout the world in order to admit candidates to their undergraduate and graduate programs.
-The TOEFL is a test that assesses the test takers English language proficiency in order to know their ability to perform well on the academic front.
-The TOEFL is designed to test the test takers abilities in all the aspects pertaining to the English language.
-There are four sections in the TOEFL iBT and they are the Listening, Speaking, Writing and the Reading test sections.
-The TOEFL PBT test format is slightly different when compared to that of the TOEFL iBT.
+The scores of this test are accepted by more than 8500 institutes throughout the world in order to admit candidates to their undergraduate and graduate programs.
+This is a test that assesses the test takers English language proficiency in order to know their ability to perform well on the academic front.
+It is designed to test the test takers abilities in all the aspects pertaining to the English language.
+There are four sections in the iBT and they are the Listening, Speaking, Writing and the Reading test sections.
+Both the test formats are slightly different from each other.

 TOEFL PBT and the TOEFL TWE